trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 Reference app
 -------------------
-`part-1.zip <../../_static/weather/part-1.zip>`_ contains the code you should have in your app's src directory at this point.
-Feel free to check your code against it or use it to resume the tutorial from this point.
+See the ``part-1`` tag in the `Github repository <https://github.com/goodgravy/weather-app-demo/tree/part-1>`_ for a reference app for this stage of the tutorial.

 What next?
 -------------------------------------------